dfinity/response-verification/examples/http-certification/json-api/README.md

 ## Updating state

-The to-do list is updatable via `POST`, `PATCH`, and `DELETE` requests.
-These calls will initially be received as [`query` calls](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-query) which do not allow for updating the canister state, so the query call is [upgraded to an update call](https://internetcomputer.org/docs/current/references/http-gateway-protocol-spec#upgrade-to-update-calls) to allow for the canister's state to change.
+The todo list is updatable via `POST` requests.
+These calls will initially be received as [`query` calls](https://internetcomputer.org/docs/references/ic-interface-spec/#http-query), so we'll need to [upgrade to an update call](https://internetcomputer.org/docs/references/http-gateway-protocol-spec#upgrade-to-update-calls) to allow for the canister's state to change.

 ```rust
 fn upgrade_to_update_call_handler(